syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 * [`SummaryBindingPath`]() – Gets or sets the string value that indicates the sum of previous segments in series.
 * [`SummarySegmentColor`]() – Used to change the color of summary segment in series.
 * [`NegativeSegmentColor`]() – Used to change the color of negative segment in series
-* [`AllowAutoSum`]() – Used to change the summary segment calculation by using the [`AllowAutoSum`]() property.
-By default, the property is true.
+* [`AllowAutoSum`]() – Enables or disables the segment has been drawn based on the sum value of previous segments.
+By default, the property value is true.
 When disabling this property, it renders the segment by using the y value of provided ItemsSource collection.
-* [`ShowConnectorLine`]() – Enables or Disables the connector line of series.
+* [`ShowConnectorLine`]() – Enables or disables the connector line of series.
 By default, the property value is true.
 * [`ConnectorLineStyle`]() – Used to customize the appearance of connector line style.

 {% tabs %}